Contact lenses provide better peripheral vision than do eyeglasses and can be prescribed to correct the following:

-Aphakia (absence of the lens) after cataract removal
+Aphakia (absence of the lens), either congenital or after cataract removal

 Either soft or rigid lenses are used to correct myopia and hyperopia.
 Toric soft contact lenses (which have different curvatures molded onto the front lens surface) or rigid lenses are used to correct significant astigmatism; they are satisfactory in many cases but require expert fitting.

 Contact lenses are also used to correct presbyopia.
 In one approach, termed monovision, the nondominant eye is corrected for near vision (reading) and the dominant eye is corrected for distant vision.
 Rigid and soft bifocal and multifocal contact lenses can also be successful, but the fitting procedure is time-consuming because precise alignment is essential.